thekera404/Transaction-Checker/README.md

 - `POST /api/frame` handles the **Refresh** button and returns the same frame (stateless).

 Make sure `APP_BASE_URL` is correctly set to a public URL so Warpcast/clients can render the image.

 ---

+## 🔧 Troubleshooting

+### Common Issues:

+1. **"Failed to fetch data" error**
+   - Check if `BASE_MAINNET_RPC` is set in your `.env.local` file
+   - Verify your internet connection
+   - Try using a different RPC provider

+2. **TypeScript/JSX errors**
+   - Make sure you have the latest Node.js version
+   - Run `npm install` to ensure all dependencies are installed
+   - Clear `.next` cache: `rm -rf .next && npm run dev`

+3. **Frame image not loading**
+   - Ensure `APP_BASE_URL` is set correctly
+   - For local development, use `http://localhost:3000`
+   - For production, use your actual domain URL

+4. **Network timeout errors**
+   - The app has a 10-second timeout for RPC calls
+   - Try using a different RPC provider if issues persist

+---